AGMA Foundation Announces Release of Report on Tribology Test Program

-The final report of the first phase of this program, compiled by William Bradley, former Vice President of AGMA’s Technical Division, is provided here.
+The final report of the first phase of this program, compiled by William Bradley, former Vice President of AGMA’s Technical Division, is available from the AGMA Foundation.

 The report discusses the scope and objectives of the program; results of prototype testing conducted to validate the design of the gears being used and the planned test procedures; benchmark testing conducted by the various testing sites to ensure cohesive results; additional investigations which were made during the program to analyze the test data being generated; and, recommendations for future testing.